November 12, 2024

 As a lifelong nonsmoker, Mariann Stephens was shocked to learn she had lung cancer.
 But she’s back to her active life after receiving care from Kaiser Permanente.

-Stephens and her family enjoy spending time together hiking outdoors.
+Stephens and her family enjoy spending time together outdoors.

 When Mariann Stephens learned she had lung cancer, she couldn’t believe it.